DeMarcoLab/openfibsem-docs/docs/autolamella/case_study_serial_liftout.md

 We support multiple different ways of doing this coincident alignment, including manually via user input, alignment with reference images, and feature detection (ml) based alignment (discussed later).
 You can also perform this correction manually in the user interface by centred a feature with double click in the electron beam, then centring the same feature with alt + double click in the ion beam (to move vertically).

-To start, we recommend you manually align the coincidence using the FIBSEM User Interface controls (Double Click to centre feature in Electron, Alt + Double Click to centre feature in Ion).
+To start, we recommend you manually align the coincidence using the FIBSEM User Interface controls

+1. Double Click to centre feature in Electron Beam
+2. Alt + Double Click to centre feature in Ion Beam

+The feature should now be centred in both beams, and you are coincident.

 C. Move the Shuttle Down

 We move the shuttle down to avoid the manipulator making contact with the stage.
 All Fibsem stage positions are in the raw coordinate system (z positive is up).
 This coordinate system is independent of the linked (specimen) coordinate system, which is linked to the SEM working distance.

 ```python